roocs/rook/docs/source/dataset_processing_flow.rst

 * ``RunOperation`` with the original collection;
 * ``RunOperation`` with catalog-resolved ``DatasetSource`` values.

-The planner should keep these responsibilities separate:
+The resolver should keep these responsibilities separate:

 * input classification: catalog collection versus direct dataset;
 * project and catalog resolution;